FB

-Is there an easy way to extend a trailer tongue?
+Is there an easy way to build an adjustable length trailer tongue?
 This may seem like an odd question, yet it has come up many times.
 While the question seems simple and direct, there are actually a lot of pieces to give a good answer.
 If you are ready, we can dive into a few variations as answers to this question.

 First, we should define the question.
-In the phrase “extend a trailer tongue” there is a need for making the trailer tongue longer, but how much longer?
+In the phrase “adjustable length trailer tongue” there is a need for making the trailer tongue longer, but how much longer?
+Or How much shorter?
 We will talk about making a short extension, then we will talk about how to extend a trailer tongue – well, long.
-To be complete, we should also discuss an adjustable length tongue.
+To be complete, we will discuss the full adjustable length trailer tongue.

 Second, what trailer are we talking about?
 For an existing trailer?
 Or for a trailer you want to build?
 The approach is quite different.

-Third, will we extend the trailer tongue permanently?
-Or temporarily?
+Third, how Permanent or Temporary will we extend or shorten the trailer tongue?
 That makes a big difference too.

-This short article gives just a few thought provoking ideas about how to extend a trailer tongue.
+This short article will give just a few thought provoking ideas about how to extend a trailer tongue.
+Some ideas are adjustable, some are permanent.
 We will not go into a lot of detail with any of the concepts, or this will become a book instead of an article.

 I must also point out that there is some risk with these, so it is really important to understand the limitations of each the design concept.
 If you use one of the ideas, please make sure you know the trailer is strong enough to handle it – and, more important, where using these concepts is a mistake.